-The Farne Islands lie two to three miles off the Northumberland coast midway between the pretty fishing village of Seahouses and the imposing Bamburgh Castle.
-As well as being the most famous Bird Sanctuary in the British Isles, they also have a large colony of Atlantic Grey Seals.
-During the breeding season around 150,000 seabirds vie for space on the islands and they are remarkably tolerant to visitors, allowing you to get up close and take some extraordinary photographs.
-Regular boat trips from Seahouses Harbour means that you shouldn’t have to wait long for your chance to view the local wildlife in its natural habitat.
+The Farne Islands lie 2 to 3 miles off the Northumberland coast, midway between the pretty fishing village of Seahouses and the imposing Bamburgh Castle.
+As well as being the most famous bird sanctuary in the British Isles, they also have a large colony of Atlantic Grey Seals.
+During the breeding season, around 150,000 seabirds vie for space on the islands and they are remarkably tolerant to visitors, allowing you to get up close and take some extraordinary photographs.
+Regular boat trips from Seahouses Harbour mean that you shouldn’t have to wait long for your chance to view the local wildlife in its natural habitat.

 In recent years, Northumberland has developed into one of the most popular regions for golf in the UK.
 Boasting a variety of courses including links by the dozen along the coast and award-winning parkland tracts further inland, there is a course to suit all levels and abilities of golfers.

 To give yourself plenty of time to relax, as well as a chance to explore our exciting county, book one of our lovely self-catering holiday cottages in Northumberland today.
-There is something for everyone.
+We have a great range of luxury and large cottages too so there really is something for everyone.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,